 LegalShield sometimes gets a bad rap because it’s a network marketing/MLM company, but I’ve heard from several successful entrepreneurs that it helped save them a bunch of money.
 I figure even if I never once use it, I’ll sleep a lot better for just less than a lunch a month knowing that if someone sues me for some frivolous crap, I have pre-trial and trial coverage.

 Copyright.gov is the website I always refer people to when they ask any questions about copyrights.
 Yes, it’s a government website.
 Yes, it’s incredibly boring.
 And yes, you should read and learn as much as you can about copyrights if you’re going to be an author.

 USPTO.gov is the government site of the US Patent and Trademark Office.
 Again, super boring, but you should read their articles if you’re interested in patents or trademarks.
 Of course, I can’t give legal advice, but the site says,

 “The title, or a portion of a title, of a single creative work must be refused registration under Sections 1, 2 and 45 of the Trademark Act unless the title has been used on a series of creative works.” – see here for more on trademarks

 Need to talk to Amazon about a legal issue?
 Contact the legal department:

 The general consensus among authors and indie publishers is to NOT use DRM for your books.
 Basically, here’s why:

-1) Incredibly easy to hack for anyone interested in piracy.
+1) It’s incredibly easy to hack for anyone interested in piracy.

-2) Just makes sharing a book a pain in the butt / impossible for grandma and your readers.
+2) It makes sharing a book a pain in the butt / impossible for grandma and your readers.